Adapted from Tredyffrin Township Democrats, with permission

 What Are Other Advantages of Voting by Mail?

 • Less expensive.
-You do not need to pay hundreds or thousands of poll workers.
+Taxpayers do not need to pay so many of poll workers.
 No shipping equipment out to multiple locations.

 • No problem with accessibility to polling locations.
-Provisions do need to be made for visual and other handicaps which may cause problems in filling out a paper ballot.
+Provisions do need to be made for visual and other disabilities, which may cause problems in filling out a paper ballot.

 • No lines.
 No waiting.
 No taking time off from work.
 No shortage of parking.